-NATO continues to address the security implications of Russia's growing arsenal of nuclear-capable missiles, which poses a significant risk to Alliance security and violated the Intermediate-Range Nuclear Forces (INF) Treaty.
+NATO continues to address the security implications of Russia's growing arsenal of nuclear-capable missiles, which poses a significant risk to Alliance security.
 The Alliance is responding by strengthening its advanced conventional capabilities, investing in new platforms – including fifth-generation fighter aircraft – and adapting its exercises, intelligence, and air and missile defence posture.
 It is doing so while ensuring its nuclear deterrent remains safe, secure and effective.
 At the same time, NATO remains strongly committed to effective arms control, disarmament and non-proliferation, and continues to call for all actors, including Russia and China, to engage constructively.

 At the December 2019 Leaders' Meeting in London, NATO declared space as a fifth operational domain.
 The information gathered and delivered through satellites is critical for NATO activities, operations and missions, including collective defence, crisis response and counter-terrorism.
 The NATO Space Centre established in 2020 in Germany serves as a focal point for sharing information, coordinating Allies' efforts and supporting NATO's operations and missions.
 At the 2021 Brussels Summit, NATO recognised that attacks to, from or within space present a clear challenge to the security of the Alliance and could lead to the invocation of Article 5 of the North Atlantic Treaty.

-NATO Leaders met in Brussels on 24 March 2022 to address the consequences of Russia’s brutal and unprovoked aggression and to take measures to further strengthen NATO’s deterrence and defence.
-They decided to deploy four multinational battlegroups in Bulgaria, Hungary, Romania and Slovakia, in addition to those already present in Estonia, Latvia, Lithuania and Poland, effectively doubling the number of battlegroups on its eastern flank from four to eight.
+NATO Leaders met in Brussels on 24 March 2022 to address the consequences of Russia’s brutal and unprovoked war of aggression on Ukraine and to take measures to strengthen NATO’s deterrence and defence.
+They decided to deploy four multinational battlegroups in Bulgaria, Hungary, Romania and Slovakia, in addition to those already present in Estonia, Latvia, Lithuania and Poland, effectively doubling the number of battlegroups on NATO’s eastern flank from four to eight.
 They also decided to step up cyber defences and scale up exercises focused on collective defence and interoperability.

 At the Madrid Summit in June 2022, NATO Leaders made decisions to significantly strengthen the Alliance’s deterrence and defence posture.
-To that end, Allies agreed to adjust the balance between in-place forces and reinforcement and committed to deploying additional robust in-place combat-ready forces on NATO’s eastern flank, to be scaled up from the existing battalion-sized battlegroups to brigades, where and when required, underpinned by credible rapidly available reinforcements, prepositioned equipment, and enhanced command and control.
-This will strengthen deterrence and support the ability to defend forward.
-Allies also agreed a new force model, which will strengthen and modernise the NATO Force Structure, support the Alliance’s core tasks and resource its new generation of military plans.
+To that end, Allies agreed to adjust the balance between in-place forces and reinforcement, and committed to deploying additional robust, in-place, combat-ready forces on NATO’s eastern flank, to be scaled up from the existing battalion-sized battlegroups to brigades, where and when required, underpinned by credible rapidly available reinforcements, prepositioned equipment, and enhanced command and control.
+This strengthens deterrence and supports the ability to defend forward.
+Allies also agreed a new force model, which strengthens and modernises the NATO Force Structure, supports the Alliance’s core tasks and resources its new generation of military plans.
 Allies agreed to ensure a substantial and persistent presence on land, at sea and in the air, including through strengthened integrated air and missile defence.